NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/librarian-guide.rst

 ``title_code``
     The title code of the publication.

+``supplement_title_codes``
+    The title codes of any supplements that should be grouped with the publication despite having a different title code, e.g. the stuff files with the title code ``TVL`` should be grouped with the Sunday Star Times, which has the main title code of ``SUS``.
+The order they are listed is the order they will be sorted.

+``supplement_with_sequence``
+    When a supplement needs to be ordered by its sequence letter in a non-alphabetical order.
+Add the title code of the supplement followed by the sequence letter, e.g. ``TVLT+TVLS``.
+In this case for the supplement with the title code TVL, the files with sequence letter ``T`` will come before the files with the sequence letter ``S``.
+The supplement must also exist in the ``supplement_title_codes`` column, as above

 ``edition_discriminators``
     When a publication with one title code has two editions - e.g NZFarmer (2023 : southern edition) and NZFarmer (2023 : northern edition), the edition discriminator identifies which files belong just to that edition.